diambra/arena/README.md

 #### Main Features

-All environments are episodic Reinforcement Learning tasks, with discrete actions (gamepad buttons) and observations composed by screen pixels plus additional numerical data (RAM values like characters health bars or characters stage side).
+All environments are episodic Reinforcement Learning tasks, with discrete actions (gamepad buttons) and observations composed by screen pixels plus specific RAM states (like characters health bars or characters stage side).

 They all **support both single player (1P) as well as two players (2P) mode**, making them the perfect resource to explore all the following Reinforcement Learning subfields: